Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

     # dataloader ...
     # download with dist.barrier() for multi-gpu, etc...

-This code gets specially complicated once you start doing multi-gpu training or needing info about the data to build your models.
+This code gets especially complicated once you start doing multi-GPU training or needing info about the data to build your models.

 In Lightning this code is organized inside a :ref:`datamodules`.